JasperArneberg/ECE382_Lab4/README.md

 What is the role of the extern directive in a .c file?

-The extern directive allows teh complied program to reference functions that are defined in external files.
+The extern directive allows the complied program to reference functions that are defined in external files.
 The compiler compiles the code without seeing the other files, so this directive is crucial.

 What it the role of the .global driective in a .asm file?